-The Soil Association campaigns against the use of genetically modified ingredients in human and animal food, and against the commercial planting of GM crops in the UK.
+We campaign against the use of genetically modified (GM) ingredients in human and animal food, and against the commercial planting of GM crops in the UK.
 This position is shared by the organic movement worldwide and the majority of the public.

 GM drives out and destroys the systems that international scientists agree we need to feed the world.
 We need farming that helps poorer African and Asian farmers produce food, not farming that helps Bayer, Syngenta and Monsanto produce profits.
 We support practical innovation that addresses real needs, is genuinely sustainable and puts farmers in control of their livelihoods.

 Feeding the world

 Owen Paterson, in his speech of June 2013, is wrong to claim GM crops will help feed the world.
 In fact, they will make it harder to feed the world because they will drive out and destroy the farming systems that international scientists and development charities agree we need to combat world hunger.